Changissnz/selfinterest/README.md

 acted out by self-interest, these causes being the principle of relevance at the perceptible level, become known.
 Naivety shrivels away from cognition and replaced by this state of mind is an acceptance self-assured in the belief that the puzzle of understanding has been solved.
-Thus, one's presence in that situation is only there to be entertained without being awed or flabberghasted.
+Thus, one's presence in that situation only intends to be entertained without being awed or flabberghasted.